19 BEST Things To Do In Essaouira, Morocco: The Ultimate Guide 2026

 18. Visit A Traditional Moroccan Hammam

-Visiting a hammam is an experience you have to try when in Morocco.
-A hammam is a public bathhouse that is frequented by most Moroccans on a weekly basis to scrub off, get clean, and catch up on gossip.
+Visiting a hammam is something you have to experience while in Morocco.
+A hammam is a traditional public bathhouse where locals come each week to wash away the week’s dust, unwind, and catch up on gossip.

 19. Enjoy A Magnificent Sunset